mga-odoo/odoobooks/docs/sales/change_your_quotation_layout.rst

 Business case
 -------------

-Let’s use the beautiful quotation layout.
+Let’s switch to the beautiful layout.
+So, not only quotation but all the legal document will be printed with the same layout.

 Configuration
 -------------